CityOfNewYork/ACCESS-NYC-PATTERNS/src/elements/icons/icons.md

 ### The SVG Sprite

 To use the inline `svgs`, include the main icon sprite (`dist/icons.svg`) in your page markup.
-ACCESS NYC uses an [AJAX method](https://css-tricks.com/ajaxing-svg-sprite/) to cache the sprite file while not including it in the page cache.
+ACCESS NYC uses an [AJAX method](https://css-tricks.com/ajaxing-svg-sprite/) to cache the sprite file while not including it in the page cache which would increase the size of each page.
 Below is the working script from ACCESS NYC.

     // JQuery
     $.get('/assets/svg/icons.svg', function(data) {